ramonrwx/kattis/README.md

 # Kattis
-Solutions to all of the Kattis problems I have complete.
+Solutions to all of the Kattis problems I have completed.

 | Problem | Solution |
 | ------ | ------|